ybrugnara/GCOS/README.md

 The raw and homogenized data are available at https://doi.org/10.48620/74

 Reference:

-Brugnara Y, et al (2022): Pre-industrial Temperature Variability on the Swiss Plateau Derived from the Instrumental Daily Series of Bern and Zurich, Clim.
-Past Discuss. [preprint], https://doi.org/10.5194/cp-2022-34, in review
+Brugnara Y, et al. (2022).
+Pre-industrial Temperature Variability on the Swiss Plateau Derived from the Instrumental Daily Series of Bern and Zurich, Clim.
+Past Discuss. [preprint], https://doi.org/10.5194/cp-2022-34